Planning to sell your property in Mexico? Understanding how capital gains tax in Mexico works is essential.

 - Other allowable expenses tied to the transaction

-To qualify for the net gain calculation, the seller must have permanent residency in Mexico, a valid RFC, submit appropriate documentation and meet other fiscal requirements.
-In many cases, this method can result in tax savings when applied appropriately.
+To qualify for the net tax calculation, the seller must have permanent residency in Mexico.
+You must also have a valid RFC, submit appropriate documentation and meet other important fiscal requirements.
+In some cases, this method can lead to tax savings when applied correctly and compliantly.

-Even if your real estate purchase and sale are conducted in U.S. dollars, Mexico’s tax authority requires that capital gains be calculated in Mexican pesos, based on the published by the Bank of Mexico at the time of purchase and sale.
-This means fluctuations in currency value over time can directly impact your taxable gain—either increasing or reducing your tax liability.
+Though purchase and sale are in U.S. dollars, the Mexican tax authority requires capital gains to be in Mexican pesos.
+This is based on the exchange rate published by the Bank of Mexico at the time of purchase and sale.
+This means fluctuations in currency value over time can directly impact your taxable gain.
+Either increasing or reducing your tax liability.

 I collaborate with trusted tax advisors and attorneys who specialize in real estate transactions in Mexico.
 They can help assess your unique tax exposure and apply the most favorable—yet compliant—strategy for your situation.

-Keep in mind that Mexico’s tax rules differ from those in your home country, and any profit made from the sale of Mexican property may also need to be reported in Canada or the U.S. It’s crucial to check with your accountant or tax advisor at home to understand the full scope of your tax obligations.
+Nonetheless, keep in mind that Mexico’s tax rules differ from those in your home country.
+Any profit made from the sale of Mexican property may also need to be reported in Canada or the U.S. It’s crucial to check with your tax advisor at home to understand the full scope of your tax obligations.

-The information provided in this article is for general informational purposes only and does not constitute legal, financial, or tax advice.
+The information in this article is for general informational purposes only and does not constitute legal, financial, or tax advice.
 Capital gains tax calculations and requirements in Mexico may vary depending on individual circumstances and are subject to change.
-Readers are strongly encouraged to consult with a qualified Mexican tax advisor or real estate attorney before making any decisions related to property sales or tax planning.
+You are strongly encouraged to consult with a qualified Mexican tax advisor or real estate attorney.

-I am happy to connect you with a reputable local tax attorney to help guide you through the process and have an efficient capital gains tax strategy before you list your property for sale.
+I am happy to connect you with a reputable local tax attorney to guide you through the process.
+This way, you’ll have an efficient capital gains tax strategy before you list your property for sale.

 Book your free consultation today.